SAP-samples/cloud-cap-samples-java/README.md

 1. Create either an on-premise or cloud destination in your subaccount.

-2. Add the binding to the destination service for the service (`srv`) to the `values.yaml` file:
+2. Add configuration required for the destination service by executing the following command.

-    ```yaml
-    srv:
-      ...
-      bindings:
-        ...
-        destinations:
-          serviceInstanceName: destinations
+    ```bash
+    cds add destination
     ```

-    (The destination service instance is already configured)

 3. Set the profiles `cloud` and `destination` active in your `values.yaml` file: